Is getting a reverse mortgage a good idea? It depends on many factors.

-A reverse mortgage is only available to homeowners 62 years old and above.
+A HECM reverse mortgage is only available to homeowners 62 years old and above.
+However, there are also options for some younger homeowners, like the HomeForLife reverse mortgage.
 You must also own the property outright or have enough home equity, depending on the type of loan you are applying for.
 For example, an HECM requires borrowers to have at least 50% equity on the mortgaged property.

 In addition to these requirements, the borrower must also:

 - Be using the property as their primary residence